General Funding Topics

 Yes.
 Whether it is financial assistance, in-kind donations, or volunteer efforts, we look for others who demonstrate commitment to your project.

-I have requested a certain dollar amount from PFH.
+I have requested a certain dollar amount from Pallottine Foundation of Huntington.
 Will you fund requests at amounts less than requested?

 Are small organizations with small budgets (less than $250,000) required to have an audit to apply?

-No. While it is preferred, we understand that there are legitimate reasons why having a professional audit done may be difficult.
-If an audit is not available, submission of the organization’s 990 tax return is mandatory.
+No. While it is preferred, we understand that there are legitimate reasons why having a certified audit done may be difficult.
+If a certified audit is not available, submission of the organization’s 990 tax return is mandatory.

-What does PFH look for in terms of measuring impact and evaluation?
+What does Pallottine Foundation of Huntington look for in terms of measuring impact and evaluation?

 Funding Application Topics